 We want you to be safe when you visit our sites and also help us care for them, so we’ve created a guide for experienced canoeists with their own canoes.
 It highlights the safest places to go, and also how best to protect the fragile environment at Newtown when canoeing.

 Protecting nature and yourselves

-Although we have limited parking at Cassey Bridge, we ask that you park in the car park at the visitor point and not on the verges.
+Although Cassey Bridge is suitable for unloading, we ask that you park in the car park at the visitor point and not on the verges.
 This helps to protect the delicate wildlife that lives in these grassy habitats.
-Our canoe trail costs £2 and is available at the visitor point, Old Town Hall and Mercia Seabroke hide.
+Our small boat and canoe guide is available at the visitor point and from the harbour master out on the water.
 By following the guidance you’ll be helping to protect nesting birds, delicate plants and minimise erosion of the saltmarsh, as well as keeping yourself safe.